 Information governance is the set of standards we must follow in handling personal healthcare records.
 Good information governance means that all personal health information is handled legally, securely, efficiently and effectively in order to deliver the best possible care to people who use our services.
 It also includes sharing of relevant personal health information with our healthcare providers where appropriate.

 - We must manage our records effectively.
-This means that information should be accurate, up to date and accessible when it is needed.
+This means that information should be accurate, up to date, only held for as long as it is required and accessible when it is needed.

 - We must ensure that information is kept securely and is accessed only by those who should be accessing it.

 - We must protect the confidentiality of the information – information provided in confidence should not be used or disclosed in a way that might identify an individual without a legal basis for processing.

 In order to provide you with the highest quality of healthcare, we need to keep records about you.
 These records may include: